Cellulitis

 • Good skin hygiene keeping skin well hydrated to avoid dryness and cracking

-• Elevation of the extremity, compression stockings, pneumatic pressure pumps to decrease edema
+• Management of edema including elevation, compression stockings, pneumatic pressure pumps

 • Maintain glycemic control and proper foot care in diabetic patients.